 A one-day boat trip with Inle Lake Boat Trip Services (09 30381520 – Aye speaks English) costs 25,000K.

-Try to secure a boat trip from the town’s bridge (or wait only minutes until you’re approached) the day before, as leaving it until the morning will only waste time and create more stress.
+Try to secure a boat trip from the town’s bridge (or wait only minutes until you’re approached) the day before.
+Leaving a booking until the morning, only wastes time and creates more stress.

 Aim to leave around 05:00-05:30 hrs to avoid the masses of tourists along the way.
-Tried to make sunrise but apart from the cloud cover, we left a little too late.
+We tried to make sunrise but apart from the cloud cover, the boat left a little too late.

-Glimpse the Lake’s fishermen incredibly balanced on one leg on the bow of their canoe whilst the other leg paddles the oar whilst also steering the canoe, and hands casting or retrieving the net!
+Glimpse the Lake’s fishermen incredibly balanced on one leg on the canoe’s bow, with the other leg paddling the oar and steering the canoe, whilst hands casting or retrieving the net!

 If you ask your boat driver to see the famous basket fisherman, you will pay 500K directly to the ‘staged’ fisherman situated just outside of the town’s entrance.

-This guy is purely for tourists and will perform several robotic poses with his basket for you to photograph – everyone has to make a living.
-This same fisherman has probably starred in a million tourist photos, thus far!
+This local is purely for tourists.
+And, performs several robotic poses with his basket in mid air, whilst draped in crisply ironed clothes, for you to photograph – everyone has to make a living, right?

 Floating vegetable garden